demental/rafinesque/README.md

 ### Roadmap

+* Be smarter about variants (e.g. automatically handle titleized versions)
 * Add more test (test and extract the currently private recursive_map method).
 * Add more storage systems than ENV (database or yml files for example).
 * Allow to customize placeholders syntax.